BICENTENNIAL TRIBUTE

 H(opens safe door): No homicidal harm's been done, my Lord - she just shot the eyes out of your portrait - sit down, for I have good tidings (B sits and scowls at portrait) - now, I shewed her many scented letters in my possession - sent by an unimpeachable source in Melbourne House - itemising your failure to honour other pledges of marriage and elopement - she therefore declared she will no longer be your puppet - that though your hearts and minds are perfectly congenital - your ideas re. long-term relationships prove that you could never be happy together - that's when she shot your portrait

-B: Sweet Jesus - will I ever find peace! - perchance I shall retreat to Newstead where I have aught but the girls on my manor to wrestle - simple country nymphs who know not the ways of deceit and entrapment
+B: Sweet Jesus - will I ever find peace! - perchance I shall retreat to Newstead where I have aught but the girls on my manor to entreat - simple country nymphs who know not the ways of entrapment and deceit

 H: Perhaps it would be for the best - at least while the Childe-fever is raging through the blood of lonely society ladies, my Lord